Valuation

 NVTAdj90 is computed as the current market cap over the 90-day moving average of USD adjusted transfer volume.

-Inspired by Kalichkin’s work.
-Kalichkin (2018a) extended the idea behind the NVT ratio by introducing additional smoothing to correct for certain shortcomings in the original formulation that prevent it from being used as a real-time trading indicator.
+Inspired by Kalichkin’s work. extended the idea behind the NVT ratio by introducing additional smoothing to correct for certain shortcomings in the original formulation that prevent it from being used as a real-time trading indicator.

 Released in the 1.0 release of NDP